josemgdt/rust-lang-book-es/src/ch04-03-slices.md

 ```rust,ignore
 {{#rustdoc_include ../listings/ch04-understanding-ownership/listing-04-07/src/main.rs:inside_for}}
 ```

-We now have a way to find out the index of the end of the first word in the string, but there’s a problem.
-We’re returning a  on its own, but it’s only a meaningful number in the context of the `&String`.
-In other words, because it’s a separate value from the , there’s no guarantee that it will still be valid in the future.
-Consider the program in Listing 4-8 that uses the `first_word` function from Listing 4-7.

 Ahora tenemos una forma de averiguar el índice del final de la primera palabra en la cadena, pero hay un problema.
 Devolvemos un `usize` que, por sí solo, es